oracle-devrel/devo.tutorials/ocimonitoring-w-steampipe-prometheus-grafana.md

 The Prometheus data source and a basic dashboard are deployed during the Grafana Docker setup process.
 Here's an example for dasboard __OCI Demo - eu-zurich-1__:

-{% img assets/oci-monitoring-grafana.png "Prometheus data source" "Prometheus data source" %}
+{% imgx assets/oci-monitoring-grafana.png "Prometheus data source" "Prometheus data source" %}

-{% img assets/oci-monitoring-grafana-demo.png "Sample dashboard OCI Demo" "Sample dashboard OCI Demo" %}
+{% imgx assets/oci-monitoring-grafana-demo.png "Sample dashboard OCI Demo" "Sample dashboard OCI Demo" %}

 Here you can see the pushed metric from the Python script by name:

-{% img assets/oci-monitoring-grafana-metrics-browser.png "Metric from Python script" %}
+{% imgx assets/oci-monitoring-grafana-metrics-browser.png "Metric from Python script" %}

 ## Troubleshooting